I was really surprised that despite the lush greenness of False Bluff the things I wanted to grow....wouldn't.

 Result?
 Not a nurturing environment for plants.

 What followed almost immediately was the decision to open a plant nursery that specializes in landscape ornamentals that would thrive in our environment.
-It turned out there are lists of plants that grow in places like ours, rated from "highly" to "moderate" on the salt resistant scale.
+It turned out there are lists of plants that grow in places like ours, rated from "highly" to "moderate" on the salt tolerance scale.

-A place close enough to the sea to test the veracity of the salt resistant plant lists was cleared in anticipation of making space for the mother plants, plants that would provide offspring for us to use in our own landscaping and also for sale to other frustrated coastal gardeners.
+A place close enough to the sea to test the veracity of the salt tolerant plant lists was cleared in anticipation of making space for the mother plants, plants that would provide offspring for us to use in our own landscaping and also for sale to other frustrated coastal gardeners.

 Almost immediately we learned we were going to have to propagate most of our own mother plants because very little of what we wanted in the nursery is available commercially anywhere in Nicaragua.
 So things are going a bit slower than they might have gone in the USA where all I would have had to do was order 100 of this or 200 of that.